 - Buy a whole chicken.
 Shred some for casseroles and soups, and be sure to make homemade chicken stock with bones.

 - Wear makeup less often.
 Skip a day’s shower.
 Don’t throw clothing in the hamper until they’re actually dirty.
 (3 lazy Katie tips!)

 - Do only full loads of laundry, and skip the dryer sheets.
 (Soapnuts and many other natural laundry options don’t need them anyway.)

 - Shop second hand for quality kitchen ware.

 - Make beans and rice side dishes.

-- Stretch your real maple syrup.
+- Stretch your real maple syrup (and health benefits).

 - Make a side bread or cracker from scratch.

 - Eat less.
 Don’t go for seconds, and lunch the next day is magically there in the form of leftovers.

 Remember, kitchen stewards…just choose one.
 Baby steps!